Python pandas DataFrame

 Python pandas DataFrame stack

-A stack function is used to compress one level of a DataFrame object.
-In order to use this stack function, you can simply call data_to_stack.stack().
-In this example, we are using this DataFrame stack function on grouped data (groupby function result) to further compress it.
+A stack function compresses one level of a DataFrame object.
+To use this stack function, you can simply call data_to_stack.stack().
+In this example, we are using this DataFrame stack function on grouped data (groupby function result) to compress it further.

 grouped_data1 = data.groupby('Profession').sum()